tom-halpin/pe-dojo-book/content/006-answers.md

 ### Question 1

+**In which phase of the Product Engineering Cycle should teams ideally focus on determining if a proposed product or feature is worth pursuing or not ?**

+The correct answer is **Ideation and Conceptualization**

+The **Ideation and Conceptualization** stage of the Product Engineering Cycle is where teams

+- Conceive the idea.

+- Document it.

+- Decide if idea is worth pursuing or not.

+### Question 2

 **What should a team create as a declaration of their Product Engineering values and principles, a Product Engineering ... ?**

 The correct answer is **manifesto**, a team should create a Product Engineering manifesto as a declaration of their Product Engineering values and principles.